 Wind Energy: Wind power can be made without toxic chemicals but it still requires extraction of metals.
 A truly sustainable solution would include re-using these metals over and over again and reducing our overall energy use, more efficient energy use, and not letting energy go to waste.
-New technology in Wind Power will seek to eliminate the use of Rare Earth Metals altogether such as Wind Belts.
+New technology in Wind Power will seek to eliminate the use of rare earth metals (such as magnets) altogether such as Wind Belts.
 However, wind turbines don't use that much rare earth materials.
 Using existing wind turbines, as long as we keep re-using the rare earth metals already extracted, we can keep this renewable energy source going indefinitely.

 Wind Energy can also be obtained with a mind to conservation of species that fly.
 For example, the RSPB, the equivalent of America's Audobon Society, has a wind turbine that shuts off during periods when avian species are about.

 It is important to get off of coal, oil, gasoline, natural gas, and nuclear because these solutions are far worse (coal, oil, and gasoline are making the global warming problem quite bad, natural gas also contributes to global warming since it releases a lot of methane, and nuclear creates extremely toxic waste that stays around for hundreds of thousands of years that must be constantly guarded and also the constant risk of meltdown from nuclear reactors).
 We must arrive at a more sustainable lifestyle but existing methods of renewable energy may buy us time so that Global Warming will be lessened while we learn more sustainable behavior patterns.